 - Skin Allergies Treatment

 - Sinusitis Treatment

 Finding out exactly what causes your allergic reactions is half the battle.
 The other half is knowing how to treat them properly.
 Only a trained, experienced specialist like Dr. Tadros can determine an accurate diagnosis and proper treatment.

 Here are the common types of allergies:

 The first step in treating asthma is to avoid one’s triggers.
-This could involve the use of a different clothing in cold weather, avoiding strong odors (cleaning products) or cigarette smoke, keeping away from pets and maintaining a dust-free environment.
+This could involve using different clothing in cold weather, avoiding strong odors (cleaning products) or cigarette smoke, keeping away from pets, and maintaining a dust-free environment.
 These steps can help one to decrease the frequency and severity of asthma symptoms.

-With eye allergies, the surface of your eye comes in contact with an allergen such as pollen or dander which produces an inflammatory response resulting in itching, redness, burning and clear watery eyes.
-Most of the eye allergies are seasonal and occur during the spring, summer and/or fall.
-Many New Jersey and New York patients also experience allergies all year round due to animal dander and dust which may also be triggers.
+With eye allergies, your eye’s surface comes in contact with an allergen such as pollen or dander, which produces an inflammatory response resulting in itching, redness, burning, and clear watery eyes.
+Most eye allergies are seasonal and occur during the spring, summer, and/or fall.
+Many New Jersey and New York patients also experience allergies all year round due to animal dander and dust, which may also be triggered.

 Eye Allergy Symptoms